conradfr/ProgRadio/tools/vagrant/puphpet/puppet/modules/apt/README.md

 ### Facts

-* `apt_updates`: The number of installed packages with available updates.
+* `apt_updates`: The number of installed packages with available updates from `upgrade`.

+* `apt_dist_updates`: The number of installed packages with available updates from `dist-upgrade`.

-* `apt_security_updates`: The number of installed packages with available security updates.
+* `apt_security_updates`: The number of installed packages with available security updates from `upgrade`.

+* `apt_security_dist_updates`: The number of installed packages with available security updates from `dist-upgrade`.

-* `apt_package_updates`: The names of all installed packages with available updates.
+* `apt_package_updates`: The names of all installed packages with available updates from `upgrade`.
 In Facter 2.0 and later this data is formatted as an array; in earlier versions it is a comma-delimited string.

+* `apt_package_dist_updates`: The names of all installed packages with available updates from `dist-upgrade`.
+In Facter 2.0 and later this data is formatted as an array; in earlier versions it is a comma-delimited string.

 * `apt_update_last_success`: The date, in epochtime, of the most recent successful `apt-get update` run (based on the mtime of  /var/lib/apt/periodic/update-success-stamp).

 * `apt_reboot_required`: Determines if a reboot is necessary after updates have been installed.

+### Tasks

+The Apt module has an example task that allows a user to run apt-get update or upgrade.
+Please refer to to the [PE documentation](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks.html) or [Bolt documentation](https://puppet.com/docs/bolt/latest/bolt.html) on how to execute a task.

 #### Class: `apt`

 Main class, includes all other classes.

-##### Parameters (all optional)
+##### Parameters

+All parameters are optional unless specified.

 * `confs`: Creates new `apt::conf` resources.
 Valid options: a hash to be passed to the [`create_resources` function](https://docs.puppetlabs.com/references/latest/function.html#createresources).
 Default: {}.